-My book More Than Happiness: Buddhist and Stoic Wisdom for a Sceptical Age is published by Icon.
-My intention in writing it was twofold: to consider some similarities and differences between Buddhism and Stoicism and to reflect on what in both traditions might be left if we leave the metaphysics behind.
-Get a taste of it here.
+My intention in writing More Than Happiness: Buddhist and Stoic Wisdom for a Sceptical Age was twofold: to consider some similarities and differences between Buddhism and Stoicism and to reflect on what valuable insights might be left if we leave the metaphysics behind.

 Decision making is hard for most people.
 So many choices, so much uncertainty, so much to gain or lose… how can we possibly make a decision?